top of page

 • Apr 23, 2024

-Table with frequency data for a rhombic antenna USED BY k0uo AT THE WORLDS LARGEST hf ANTENNA FARM.
+a view of a chart with frequency data for a rhombic antenna layout, design and building, USED BY k0uo AT THE WORLDS LARGEST hf ANTENNA FARM.
 Rows and columns are color-coded.
-Includes a diagram and text about gain and direction.
+Includes a diagram and text about gain and direction. used at General Steven Walz's, known as K0UO 1200 acre antenna farm, The number one in the world Amateur radio “Super Station” which is the worlds largest antenna site and test range with super ham station, k0uo ham radio station k0uo,

 Chart detailing rhombic antenna specifications and measurements, including frequency ranges and dimensional values for both un-terminated and terminated configurations, with adaptable frequency settings for user customization.